pimpannt/jmeter/Readme.md

 **1.Exclude static file from test plan**

-ex. css/gif, libraly version. but insert it by configuration file
+- ex. css/gif, libraly version. but insert it by configuration file

 **2.Use Transaction / Simple Controller**

-Group request by scenario within Transaction or Simpler Controller
+- Group request by scenario within Transaction or Simpler Controller

 **3.Use HTTP Request Defaults**

-Add 'HTTP Request Default' for each environment before Transaction Controller Enable only use file
+- Add 'HTTP Request Default' for each environment before Transaction Controller\
+- Enable only use file

 **4.Add User Defined Variable (in Config Element)**

-The dataset of test data
+- The dataset of test data
-Also import as csv file
+- Also import as csv file

 **5.Correlation**

-Add 'authid' in parameter request to handle client-server communication
+- Add 'authid' in parameter request to handle client-server communication

 **6.Thread Count vs. Loop Count**

-Thread Count : 10 Thread,1 sec,1 Loop  (=> load to much)\
+- Thread Count : 10 Thread,1 sec,1 Loop  (=> load to much)\
-Loop Count   : 1  Thread,1 sec,10 Loop (=> too steady) and set ramp-up = 1 to keep adding 1 user every second\
+- Loop Count   : 1  Thread,1 sec,10 Loop (=> too steady) and set ramp-up = 1 to keep adding 1 user every second

 **7.Listener**

-Avoid adding more than 1 listener report
+- Avoid adding more than 1 listener report
-Result listener can cause performance of testing and memory
+- Result listener can cause performance of testing and memory

 **8.Assertion**

-Same ass listener, should not add much
+- Same as listener, should not add much
-Every time Jmeter needs to pass whole response object to check for assertion
+- Every time Jmeter needs to pass whole response object to check for assertion

 **9.Run Test**

-Run in NON-GUI mode to lessen memory consumption
+- Run in NON-GUI mode to lessen memory consumption

 `jmeter -n -t testplan.jmx -l result.jtl`\
 or\
-`jmeter -n -t testplan.jmx -l result.jtl -Djmeter.save.saveservice.output_format=csv`\
+`jmeter -n -t testplan.jmx -l result.jtl -Djmeter.save.saveservice.output_format=csv`

-note:\
+- note:\
   Add jmeter in $PATH\
-File testplan.jmx needs to export Testplan level\
+  File testplan.jmx needs to export Testplan level

 **10.Tweaking JVM**

-Check for hardware requirement : 64 bit, RAM
+- Check for hardware requirement : 64 bit, RAM